Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Yeah, we *really* need to figure out that whole family thing," Xiù nodded.

-*"After* we get the place safe," Allison asserted.
+"*After* we get the place safe," Allison asserted.
 "Or… y’know, decide what we’re gonna do."

 "...Come on."